How the Grinch Stole Christmas (2000 film): Theatrical

-How the Grinch Stole Christmas was first screened on November 8 at the Universal Amphitheatre to the cast and crew, as well as others in the industry, including Will Smith.
+How the Grinch Stole Christmas was first screened on November 8, 2000 at the Universal Amphitheatre to the cast and crew, as well as others in the industry, including Will Smith.

-How the Grinch Stole Christmas was theatrically released by Universal Pictures in the United States and Canada on November 17, 2000.
-Then on November 23, 2000 it was released in Germany and one week later on November 30 it was released in Argentina, Australia, Malaysia and Netherlands.
-Later on December 1, 2000 the film received widespread release in The United Kingdom, Denmark, Spain, Finland, Greece, Ireland, Israel, Mexico, Norway, Poland, Portugal, Sweden, Uruguay and South Africa.
-Throughout December the film would also be released in France, Croatia, Chile, Hungary, Brazil, Japan, South Korea, Russia as well as others.
+How the Grinch Stole Christmas was theatrically released by Universal Pictures in the United States and Canada on November 17, 2000, alongside Rugrats in Paris: The Movie, The 6th Day, and Bounce.
+The film's theatrical screenings was initially accompanied by a teaser trailer for The Mummy Returns, but due to complaints from parents about the frightening and intense nature towards younger children, it was pulled.

+On November 23, 2000, the film was then released in Germany, and one week later, on November 30, it was released in Argentina, Australia, Malaysia, and the Netherlands.
+Later on December 1, 2000, the film received a widespread release in the United Kingdom, Denmark, Spain, Finland, Greece, Ireland, Israel, Mexico, Norway, Poland, Portugal, Sweden, Uruguay and South Africa.
+Throughout December, the film would also be released in France, Croatia, Chile, Hungary, Brazil, Japan, South Korea and Russia, among others.

 How the Grinch Stole Christmas was later re-released in Germany on November 15, 2001.
-As part of the film's 25th anniversary, the film will receive a theatrical re-release on December 12, 2025.
+As part of the film's 25th anniversary, the film was theatrically re-released on December 12, 2025.